min2ha/ukwa-site/content/target/69034/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home:  As a Brexiteer, the White Paper plan is not what I would have written, but it is a compromise I can live with

 Argues that Conservatives should support the Prime Minister's compromise proposal for a future UK-EU relationship becuse the alternative is a Labour government led by Jeremy Corbyn.